gradio-app/gradio/guides/06_other-tutorials/creating-a-chatbot.md

 <iframe src="https://dawood-chatbot-guide.hf.space" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

+## A Simple Chatbot Demo

+Let's start with a simple demo, with no actual model.
+Our bot will randomly respond "yes" or "no" to any input.

+$code_chatbot_simple_demo
+$demo_chatbot_simple_demo

+The chatbot value stores the entire history of the conversation, as a list of response pairs between the user and bot.
+We pass the entire history of the chatbot to the function and back to the component.
+To clear the chatbot, we pass it `None`.

+### Using a Model

-Chatbots are *stateful*, meaning that the model's prediction can change depending on how the user has previously interacted with the model.
+Chatbots are *stateful*, meaning we need to track how the user has previously interacted with the model.
 So, in this tutorial, we will also cover how to use **state** with Gradio demos.

 ### Prerequisites